Aymn-Mohd/File_integrity_manager/README.md

 ## Overview

-The File Integrity Manager (FIM) is a Python-based tool designed to create baselines for text files using the SHA256 hash algorithm and monitor file integrity in real-time.
+The File Integrity Manager (FIM) is a Python-based tool designed to create baselines for text files using the SHA256 hash algorithm and monitor file integrity in real time.
 Whether you need to ensure the security of critical files or detect unauthorized changes, FIM provides a straightforward solution.

 ## Features